August 1, 2017 | Last updated: May 12, 2021

 Continuous Delivery with Buddy

-Buddy is a tool that lets you streamline the process of building, pushing, and running Docker images to a manual trigger or a single push to the repository.
+Buddy is a tool that lets you streamline the process of building images and launching Docker containers on a manual trigger or a push to the repository.

 Pipeline configuration